mancap314/mancap314.github.io/_posts/2019-05-21-cyclical-learning-rates-with-tensorflow-implementation.md

 ![Cycling learning rate](assets/cycle-lr.png)

-## Finding the optinal learning rate range
+## Finding the optimal learning rate range
 ### Principle
 For this, we use a method first described in [Smith 2015](https://arxiv.org/pdf/1506.01186v2.pdf), section *3.2.2*.
 It consists in incrementing the learning rate after each batch.
 The loss begins to drop, and at some point starts to stabilize or even increase.
-The learning rate range corresponding to the biggest slope before the loss reaches its minimum (or stabilize) is considered as optimal.
+The learning rate range corresponding to the biggest slope before the loss reaches its minimum (or stabilizes) is considered as optimal.

 ![Learning Rate Range Selection](assets/learning-rate-range-selection.png)